fastify/fastify/docs/Reference/Server.md

 <a id="factory-ignore-slash"></a>

 Fastify uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
-By default, Fastify is set to take into account the trailing slashes.
+By default, Fastify will take into account the trailing slashes.
-Paths like `/foo` and `/foo/` will be treated as different paths.
+Paths like `/foo` and `/foo/` are treated as different paths.
 If you want to change this, set this flag to `true`.
 That way, both `/foo` and `/foo/` will point to the same route.
 This option applies to *all* route registrations for the resulting server instance.